Celebrating Women In Tech For Women’s History Month

 If you’re interested in treating yourself to beautiful handmade jewelry and want to support a woman entrepreneur and small business owner at the same time, my March Is Me Collection is a great way to get started.

 And, if you’ve made it this far into the article, I just want to say thank you.
-Thank you for listening and coming along with me while I explain why International Women’s Day is so impactful for me personally, and for helping uplift women by learning a little more about the capable women helping to shape today’s tech.
+Thank you for listening and coming along with me while I explain why International Women’s Day is so impactful for me personally.

 PREVIOUS & NEXT ARTICLES